GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 To read detailed information on certificate stores, logical views, physical views, and registry locations: [Managing Certificates with Certificate Stores](https://msdn.microsoft.com/en-us/library/windows/desktop/aa386971(v=vs.85).aspx){:target="_blank"}

-### 7. Do I need to change any trust property for the CA certificate managed by group policy objects?
+### 7. Do I need to change any trust property for COMMON managed by group policy objects?
 No, trust properties are not set by group policy objects.
 If your agency currently distributes the Federal Common Policy CA through a group policy object, no change is needed.

 ### 8. What Windows versions are affected?
-Windows 10.
-If COMMON is removed from Microsoft, all Windows versions are affected.
+All Windows versions from Vista forward are affected.

 ### 9. Will the group policy object distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft Operating Systems?
 No, group policy object distribution will not negatively impact IPSec certificates.